 “A sparkling debut . . .
 I love this songwriter!”

-On this debut from Miles East, Ghosts of Hope, the quiet push and pull of human transformation is set against the volatile backdrop of the east coast seascape where he grew up and still resides (“I’ve come a long way to be with you / I’ve survived a storm of sacrifice,” “You Win”).
+Heralded as “a sparkling debut” by No Depression, Miles East own album, Ghosts of Hope, finds the quiet push and pull of human transformation set against the volatile backdrop of the east coast seascape where he grew up and still resides.
 Songs roil with hopeful hellos, conflicted goodbyes, hard exits, and harder entrances.
 His characters move cautiously and thoughtfully, torn by the unsettling truth that actions can be both a positive and a negative force, even simultaneously.

 Like Dawes, Jason Isbell, or Ray LaMontagne, the ghosts of the great singer-songwriters are present—and even evoked—in a modern way that seems to stretch the very definition of the term.
 It’s no surprise, then, how this debut gained its title.

-Ghosts of Hope, the debut from Miles East, was produced and recorded by New York indie-music luminary Blake Morgan and released worldwide June 24th, 2016 on ECR Music Group.
+Ghosts of Hope, the debut album from Miles East, was produced and recorded by New York indie-music luminary Blake Morgan and is available everywhere.